algosuna/dental-record/index.md

 ### Contributors

-We are the ones who ~~wasted~~ dedicated five months of our lives to bring this to life.
+We are the ones who dedicated five months of our lives to bring this to life.

 * Andrea Gonzalez - [@andiosuna](https://twitter.com/andiosuna)
 * Raymundo Aviles - [raviles](https://bitbucket.org/raviles)